 Role activation constraints must be true when a user executes a role operation.
 In contrast, role admission constraints are checked only when a user is admitted to a role.
 Such constraints may not be valid when an operation is executed.
 Role activation constraints apply to all role operations and can be viewed as preconditions that are common to all operations of a role.
 Certain security requirements can be enforced only by activation constraints.
 A "dynamic separation of duties" constraint, such as a user should not activate two roles at the same time needs to be specified as part of role activation constraints.
 Similarly, previous qualifications that must be ensured during role operation invocation need to be specified as activation constraints.
-For example, the following activation constraint of the must be present before any role operation can be performed, are specifi ed as activation constraints.

-Assistant role in Figure 1 ensures that the role can perform any operation only as long as the participant is a member of the Staff role.
-Moreover, minimum cardinality constraints, which specify a minimum number of participants that
+For example, the following activation constraint of the Assistant role in Figure 1 ensures that the role can perform any operation only as long as the participant is a member of the Staff role.